 MA Count the gross amount of compensation for persons on strike as unearned income.
 TANF See MA.
 GC See MA.
 See Chapter 11: Strikers in Part IV for the treatment of strikers in the FS Program.
-If the striker's income on the day before the strike is higher than the striker's income while on strike, the individual's income on the day before the strike is used to determine FS eligibility and benefits.
-Thus, if the individual's income was higher prior to the strike, strike benefits will be excluded in lieu of using the individual's higher pre-strike income.
+If the strincome on the day before the strike is higher than the striker's income while on strike, the in income on the day before the strike is used to determine FS eligibility and benefits.
+Thus, it individual's income was higher prior to the strike, strike benefits will be excluded in lieu of individual's higher pre-strike income.